-The LA (NNC), as the admission authority for the school, will make a decision on the basis of the circumstances of each case and in the best interests of the child concerned.
+The request will then be considered by the admissions authority of the school (NNC) who have to decide on the appropriate year group for the child.
+The decision will be made on the basis of the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of:

-- the parent's/carer's views; - information about the child's academic, social and emotional development; - where relevant, the child's medical history and the views of a medical professional; - whether the child has previously been educated out of their normal age group; - whether the child may naturally have fallen into a lower age group if it were not for being born prematurely; - the Head teacher's views.
+- the parent's/carer's views; - information about the child's academic, social and emotional development; - where relevant, the child's medical history and the views of a medical professional; - whether the child may naturally have fallen into a lower age group if it were not for being born prematurely; - the head teacher's views.